brevzin/cpp_proposals/4380_token_sequence_injection/token-sequence-injection.md

 ```
 :::

 This is definitely an incomplete implementation still, as we're not really branching off of the `iterator_concept` as we should be.
 But it's demonstrating that the direction is possible.
 It probably also reveals the need to have more/better library machinery for doing name lookup, but this paper isn't proposing that.
-Also we don't have a way of observing hidden friend declarations at the moment (as the comment indicates).
+Also we don't have a way of observing hidden friend definitions at the moment (as the comment indicates).

 ## Push-Based Customization II (Structured Bindings)